Homelessness Management Information System (HMIS)

 We began to use the real-time data of the HMIS to create key performance indicators that informed funding decisions and policy advocacy.
 As our data continues to improve, so too does the range of decisions that can be made using information that had not previously existed.

 We envision a day when an information system exists that ties together all the services in the system of care.

-At the moment, HMIS captures data from programs funded by Calgary Homeless Foundation and four of the city’s emergency shelters, but not all programs that do not receive funding from us.
+At the moment, HMIS captures data from programs funded by Calgary Homeless Foundation and some of the city’s emergency shelters, but not all programs that do not receive funding from us.

 Our priority is to increase access to data that encompasses our community partners and organizations not funded by Calgary Homeless Foundation.
 In this way, HMIS will tie together all agencies in the sector, enabling agile system planning and a cohesive system of care.

 If you want to know more about how HMIS works, contact email@example.com for more information.

 Calgary Homeless Foundation